choonghyunryu/dlookr/README.md

 #>  $ US         : Factor w/ 2 levels "No","Yes": 2 2 2 2 1 2 1 2 1 2 ...
 ```

 The contents of individual variables are as follows.
+(Refer to
-(Refer to ISLR::Carseats Man page)
+ISLR::Carseats Man page)

   - Sales
       - Unit sales (in thousands) at each location
   - CompPrice
       - Price charged by competitor at each location
   - Income
       - Community income level (in thousands of dollars)
   - Advertising
-    -   Local advertising budget for company at each location (in thousands of dollars)
+      - Local advertising budget for company at each location (in
+        thousands of dollars)
   - Population
       - Population size in region (in thousands)
   - Price
       - Price company charges for car seats at each site
   - ShelveLoc
-    -   A factor with levels Bad, Good and Medium indicating the quality of the shelving location for the car seats at each site
+      - A factor with levels Bad, Good and Medium indicating the quality
+        of the shelving location for the car seats at each site
   - Age
       - Average age of the local population
   - Education
       - Education level at each location
   - Urban
-    -   A factor with levels No and Yes to indicate whether the store is in an urban or rural location
+      - A factor with levels No and Yes to indicate whether the store is
+        in an urban or rural location
   - US
-    -   A factor with levels No and Yes to indicate whether the store is in the US or not
+      - A factor with levels No and Yes to indicate whether the store is
+        in the US or not

-When data analysis is performed, data containing missing values is often encountered.
-However, Carseats is complete data without missing.
-Therefore, the missing values are generated as follows.
-And I created a data.frame object named carseats.
+When data analysis is performed, data containing missing values is
+frequently encountered.
+However, ‘Carseats’ is complete data without
+missing values.
+So the following script created the missing values and
+saved them as `carseats`.

 ``` r
 carseats <- ISLR::Carseats